 - 2 x 5 min with 5 min recovery

 A few more points to remember during your training:

 Rest: You can't train hard unless you are well-rested.
 The schedule includes rest days and easier runs scheduled throughout the program.
 These will help you rest for harder/longer workouts on other days.
 The final week before the race is a taper down week.
 Tapering helps you get ready for a peak performance on race day.

 Warm-up: Warming up is important, not only before the race itself, but before your speed workouts and pace workouts.
 Warm up before you run fast.
 A good warm-up is to jog a mile or two, sit down and stretch for 5-10 minutes, then run some easy strides (100 meters at near race pace).
 Adjust your workout times accordingly as an adequate warm up may take up to 20 minutes.

 Stretch & Strengthen: An important addition to any training program is stretching.
 Daily, routine stretching, which can be done a number of ways including foam rolling, helps promote mobility, circulation and overall well-being.
 Strength training is critical for runners!
 Do not forget this in your training.
-Traditional research suggested runners would generally benefit if they combine light weights with a high number of repetitions, rather than pumping very heavy iron.
-More recent data is suggesting that may not necessarily be true.
-The bottom line is that strength training in any form is likely to be beneficial.
-Particularly focus on the glutes/buttock, hips, and core.
+Traditional research suggests runners would generally benefit if they combine light weights with a high number of repetitions, rather than pumping very heavy iron.
+More recent data suggests this may not necessarily be true.
+The bottom line is strength training in any form is likely to be beneficial.
+Particularly focus on your glutes/buttock, hips, and core.
 Strength training can be combined with shorter/easier runs or done all on their own.
 Consistency is key.